-- Tasks with attached documents have a attachment icon \mathscr{D} in the "Info" column. - Tasks with attached documents, which have a broken link have a broken attachment icon 🗱 in the "Info" column. - To remove a assigned document from a task, select the task and choose "Edit" (from the "Edit" menu at the top of your screen) > "Tasks" > "Task Attachment" > "Remove".

-- To open a assigned document, select the task and choose "Edit" (from the "Edit" menu at the top of your screen) > "Tasks" > "Task Attachment" > "Open". - To save a embedded assigned document, select the task and choose "Edit" (from the "Edit" menu at the top of your screen) > "Tasks" > "Task Attachment" > "Save as...".
+- Tasks with attached documents have a attachment icon $\mathscr{D}$ in the "Info" column. - Tasks with attached documents, which have a broken link have a broken attachment icon 🖗 in the "Info" column. - To remove an assigned document from a task, select the task and choose "Edit" (from the "Edit" menu at the top of your screen) > "Tasks" > "Task Attachment" > "Remove". - To open an assigned document, select the task and choose "Edit" (from the "Edit" menu at the top of your screen) > "Tasks" > "Task Attachment" > "Open". - To save an embedded assigned document, select the task and choose "Edit" (from the "Edit" menu at the top of your screen) > "Tasks" > "Task Attachment" > "Save as...".

-Holding down the "CTRL" \uparrow or "CTRL" \uparrow and "ALT" \checkmark key while clicking or right mouse click on a row brings up a shortcut menu which is listing the commands you can use. iTaskX has several shortcut menus.
+Holding down the "CTRL" $\uparrow$ or "CTRL" $\uparrow$ and "ALT" $\uparrow$ key while clicking or right mouse click on a row brings up a shortcut menu which is listing the commands you can use. iTaskX has several shortcut menus.
 Use shortcut menus to save time and make it easier to work with iTaskX files.

-Rearrange or sort tasks

 Most of the time, you'll view your tasks in chronological order as you manage them.
 But as a project grows, you might find it handy to see an alphabetical list or rearrange tasks to make sure your plan includes all the necessary steps.